mbk/tcb/README.md

 # Trusted cloud broker #

-The Trusted Cloud Broker (TCB) enables storing data securly in a variety of clouds, by keeping the encryption keys separated from the data storage.
+The Trusted Cloud Broker (TCB) enables storing data securely in a variety of clouds, by keeping the encryption keys separated from the data storage.

 *Primary use case: provide an easy way to store data safe from prying eyes in the cloud with a minimal local setup*